Ismailpb/API-Caching-Docker/README.md

 ```
 Here the section "CACHING_SERVER=ipstack-ro.nqpsgt.ng.0001.aps1.cache.amazonaws.com" is the elasticache that we have created previously.
 You may use your own  primary endpoint elasticache in the container creation.

 Now the application is available, but the url is little big as we may need to provide the port number.
-So to simply the procedure we are goint to craete a Load Balancer so that we can point/create CNAME for a subdomain with the Load Balancer public DNS.
+So to simplify the procedure we are going to create a Load Balancer so that we can create CNAME for a subdomain with the Load Balancer public DNS.

 ### Creating Load Balancer